-So the point here is this notion of tiers is something used to bamboozle customers is always relevant.
-Tier 2 is always yourself.
-Two is always somebody else.
-You can't regulate on the basis of that because it's relevant.
+So the point here is this notion of tiers is something that advertising and sales people used to bamboozle customers, is always relative.
+Tier 1 is always yourself.
+Tier 2 is always somebody else.
+You can't regulate on the basis of that because it's relative.

 The second point is a lot of regulation is aspirational.
 You don't necessarily just regulate to enforce the status quo.
 Often you regulate to make a better world.
 So if you have a market dominant incumbent who is abusive, then, yes, you don't just enforce the status quo and say you've got 70% market share you don't need to interconnect with anybody, you don't need to treat anybody as equals.
 We know they're not equals right now.
 The goal is not to preserve that situation.
 The goal is to have a competitive marketplace of equals who compete with each other to provide better services to the market, to the customers.
 And so, yes, it is aspirational.
 You treat people as equals if you want them to become equals.